Gagniuc/Genomin/README.md

 # Genomin
-Genomin, large-scale genomic analysis in VB6 (DNA sequence analysis).
-It reads (uses buffers) and processes large FASTA files (over 8Gb), which contain DNA sequences.
-The screenshot shows the analysis of a 180MB file (representing the chromosome 5 from Homo Sapiens).
-Some knowledge of genetics might be necessary for the use of the program.
+Genomin is an implementation for large-scale genomic analysis.
+It is made in Visual Basic 6.0 (VB6).
+It uses the seek method to generate buffers from large FASTA files (over 8 Gb).
+The screenshot shows the analysis of a ~ 220 MB file (representing chromosome 1 from Homo Sapiens).

 For very big files, goto: https://ftp.ncbi.nlm.nih.gov/genomes/refseq/